Emily Myers for Brick Underground

 Getting landlords and tenants in sync

-If walk-throughs allow renters to work towards correcting any issues and they know they will get their deposit back promptly, it's possible landlords may find it cuts down on the practice of using the deposit as the last month's rent.
+As walk-throughs allow renters to work towards correcting any issues and if they know they will get their deposit back promptly, the thinking is landlords may find it cuts down on the practice of using the deposit as the last month's rent.

 You Might Also Like